mhvis/tutti/README.md

 ## App structure

-* `tutti`: project module, for project settings
+* `tutti`: project module, for project-wide settings.
-* `members`: membership management app, stores people and groups and more
+* `members`: membership management app, stores people, groups and the rest.
+  Also includes a custom admin site for branding.
-* `ldapsync`: synchronization of the members data with an LDAP server
+* `ldapsync`: synchronization of the members data with an LDAP server.
-* `aadsync`: synchronization of the member accounts and groups to Azure Active Directory
+* `aadsync`: synchronization of the member accounts and groups to Azure Active Directory.